 This is the lever that compounds.
 Glean's renewal escalator reportedly runs 7-12% annually.
 On a three-year deal, a 10% annual uplift compounds to roughly 33% over the term.
 Capping the escalator at 4-5% per year, with a written ceiling rather than a "good faith" clause, saves real money in years two and three.
 Procurement teams that win this fight on the original deal save themselves the renewal checklist conversation entirely.

 Glean's counter: "The escalator reflects feature delivery and inflation."
 Inflation is not 12%.
+Aggregated marketplace data on Glean contracts puts typical annual escalations at 3–7%, which is the counter-anchor to bring to the table [3].
 Push for a cap tied to a published index (CPI plus 2%, for instance) rather than an open-ended percentage.

 6. FlexCredits pool sizing + overage rate